In the Clear Moonlit Dusk

 In the Clear Moonlit Dusk (うるわしの宵の月, Uruwashi no Yoi no Tsuki) is a Japanese manga series written and illustrated by Mika Yamamori.
 It began serialization in Dessert in July 2020.
-As of November 2022, the series' individual chapters have been collected into five volumes.
+As of May 2025, the series' individual chapters have been collected into nine volumes.
+An anime television series adaptation produced by East Fish Studio is set to premiere in January 2026.